embvm/embvm-core/docs/development/developer_guide.md

 Together, these ambiguities make it difficult for client code to initialize the instance correctly.

 Sometimes developers will add an `isInitialized` flag for client code to use.
-This makes the checks simpler and less error-prone, but conditional logic is still neeeded to check the flag.
+This makes the checks simpler and less error-prone, but conditional logic is still needed to check the flag.
 Getting the instance properly initialized also remains a problem.

-Atomic initalization avoids all of these problems.
+Atomic initialization avoids all of these problems.
 Data members and setter procedures can be kept private, preserving encapsulation.
-Iniitalization values and order dependencies are handled in one place.
+Initialization values and order dependencies are handled in one place.
 There's no need for clients to perform initialization checks, because they can be sure that the instance is always fully initialized.

 With OO languages, a constructor normally performs initialization.
 Overloaded constructors are an appropriate choice if an instance can be initialized in several ways.
 However, each constructor should ensure that the instance is fully initialized.